-New and deteriorating crises, including in Afghanistan, Ethiopia, Somalia, and Ukraine, were the main focus of our work last year.
+New and deteriorating crises, including in Afghanistan, Ethiopia, Somalia and Ukraine, were the main focus of our work in 2022.
 In Ukraine, the United Nations and partners delivered humanitarian assistance and protection to over 15 million people, including $1.2 billion in unprecedented cash assistance for nearly 6 million Ukrainians.
-In total, we helped mobilize $5 billion for Ukraine and the region.
-We also helped facilitate agreement on the Black Sea Grain Initiative, which cleared the passage of grain through the Black Sea.
+In total, we helped to mobilize $5 billion for Ukraine and the region.
+We also helped to facilitate agreement on the Black Sea Grain Initiative, which cleared the passage of grain through the Black Sea.
 Together with the memorandum of understanding on trade facilitation, this initiative reconnected a critical source of food and fertilizer supplies to world markets, easing pressure on global food security and ultimately helping millions of people.

 The United Nations and partners continued to deliver support in Afghanistan.
 Over 27 million people, in particular women and girls, received humanitarian assistance and protection, including in previously inaccessible locations.
 In Pakistan, heavy rains and floods affected 33 million people, with 8 million people displaced.
-We supported the Government-led disaster response with lifesaving and livelihoods assistance, while preventing the outbreak of communicable diseases.
+We supported the government-led disaster response with life-saving and livelihood assistance while preventing the outbreak of communicable diseases.

-Hunger and food insecurity reached record levels by the end of 2022.
+Hunger and food insecurity had reached record levels by the end of 2022.
 At least 260 million people across 58 countries and territories needed urgent food and nutrition assistance, including 37 million people at risk of starvation and 376,000 suffering from famine-like conditions.

-Responding to historic drought and risk of famine in the Horn of Africa, the United Nations and partners assisted 17 million people.
+Responding to historic drought and the risk of famine in the Horn of Africa, the United Nations and partners assisted 17 million people.
 In Yemen, the United Nations and partners reached over 10.5 million people every month with humanitarian support, including food for 15 million of the most vulnerable.

-Our Central Emergency Response Fund and Country-Based Pooled Funds remained indispensable.
-Disbursing $1.83 billion, they catalyzed life-saving assistance, including in underfunded crises.
-A portion of these funds, $595 million, facilitated early, scaled up and sustained responses to food insecurity.
-In the Horn of Africa, $194 million unlocked critical cash and nutrition assistance, food, medical services, shelter, and clean water.
+Our Central Emergency Response Fund and country-based pooled funds remained indispensable.
+Disbursing $1.83 billion, they catalysed life-saving assistance, including in underfunded crises.
+Some $595 million of the funds facilitated early, scaled-up and sustained responses to food insecurity.
+In the Horn of Africa, $194 million unlocked critical cash and nutrition assistance, food, medical services, shelter and clean water.
 In Afghanistan, our funds allocated $289 million to meet dire humanitarian needs.

-In 2022, we supported Member States and partners as they began consultations for the Midterm Review of the Sendai Framework for Disaster Risk Reduction.
+In 2022, we supported Member States and partners as they began consultations for the midterm review of the Sendai Framework for Disaster Risk Reduction 2015–2030.
 We also facilitated thematic global dialogues to explore the interconnected nature of risk.
-In other work, we continued to mainstream disaster risk reduction in humanitarian action.
+Meanwhile, we continued to mainstream disaster risk reduction in humanitarian action.
 We promoted the use of reliable risk data to better assist people who are vulnerable to the effects of climate change.
-These efforts enhanced the global understanding of risk drivers, vulnerability, and exposure.
-Our joined-up analytics strengthened disaster risk plans, scenarios, and financing decisions, including the United Nations Humanitarian Needs Overviews and Common Country Analysis.
+These efforts enhanced the global understanding of risk drivers, vulnerability and exposure.
+Our joined-up analytics strengthened disaster risk plans, scenarios and financing decisions, including the United Nations humanitarian needs overviews and common country analysis.

-Highlight box – The SFO Safer tanker: preventing a humanitarian and environmental catastrophe
+The SFO Safer tanker: preventing a humanitarian and environmental catastrophe

-The United Nations is coordinating a global operation to remove more than a million barrels of oil from the decaying SFO Safer tanker off Yemen’s Red Sea coast that threatens a humanitarian and environmental catastrophe.
-A major spill would devastate fishing communities on Yemen’s Red Sea coast, likely wipe out 200,000 livelihoods instantly, expose whole communities to life-threatening toxins, and affect millions with polluted air.
-It would also result in the closure of Hodeidah and Saleef ports, which are essential to bringing food, fuel, and life-saving supplies into Yemen, where 17 million people need food assistance.
+The United Nations is coordinating a global operation to remove more than a million barrels of oil from the decaying SFO Safer tanker off the Red Sea coast of Yemen, which poses the threat of a humanitarian and environmental catastrophe.
+A major spill would devastate fishing communities on the country’s Red Sea coast, likely wipe out 200,000 livelihoods instantly, expose whole communities to life-threatening toxins and affect millions with polluted air.
+It would also result in the closure of the Hudaydah and Salif ports, which are essential to bringing food, fuel and life-saving supplies into Yemen, where 17 million people need food assistance.

-Drugs, Crime & Terrorism
+Drug control, crime prevention and countering terrorism

-CONTEXT
+Context